Apollonius of Perga: The coordinate system of Apollonius

 The rectilinear distance from a point on the section to the diameter is termed tetagmenos in Greek, etymologically simply “extended.”
 As it is only ever extended “down” (kata-) or “up” (ana-), the translators interpret it as ordinate.
 In that case the diameter becomes the x-axis and the vertex the origin.
 The y-axis then becomes a tangent to the curve at the vertex.
 The abscissa is then defined as the segment of the diameter between the ordinate and the vertex.

 Using his version of a coordinate system, Apollonius manages to develop in pictorial form the geometric equivalents of the equations for the conic sections, which raises the question of whether his coordinate system can be considered Cartesian.
 There are some differences.
 The Cartesian system is to be regarded as universal, covering all figures in all space applied before any calculation is done.
 It has four quadrants divided by the two crossed axes.
 Three of the quadrants include negative coordinates meaning directions opposite the reference axes of zero.

 Apollonius has no negative numbers, does not explicitly have a number for zero, and does not develop the coordinate system independently of the conic sections.
 He works essentially only in Quadrant 1, all positive coordinates.
 Carl Boyer, a modern historian of mathematics, therefore says:

 However, Greek geometric algebra did not provide for negative magnitudes; moreover, the coordinate system was in every case superimposed a posteriori upon a given curve in order to study its properties ....
 Apollonius, the greatest geometer of antiquity, failed to develop analytic geometry....

-Nevertheless, according to Boyer, Apollonius' treatment of curves is in some ways similar to the modern treatment, and his work seems to anticipate analytical geometry.
+Nevertheless, according to Boyer, Apollonius's treatment of curves is in some ways similar to the modern treatment, and his work seems to anticipate analytical geometry.

 Apollonius occupies some sort of intermediate niche between the grid system of conventional measurement and the fully developed Cartesian Coordinate System of Analytic Geometry.
 In reading Apollonius, one must take care not to assume modern meanings for his terms.